Call for Submissions

 The Albion Review

-Deadline: December 1.
 The Albion Review is a national literary journal based out of Albion College in Albion, Michigan.
-Published annually since 2004, The Review features works of short fiction, poetry, creative nonfiction, and visual art.
-The Albion Review strives to showcase the work of emerging undergraduate talents.
+Published annually since 2004, The Review features works of short fiction, poetry, creative nonfiction, and visual art from undergraduate students.
 If chosen for publication, all contributors will appear in the print and online edition; contributors from the United States will receive two print copies of the journal.
-Submissions for their 2026 issue are currently open; all submissions will also be considered for the Albion Review Art, Poetry, and/or Prose prize, which awards $200 to each category winner.
+Submissions for their 2026 issue are currently open until January 15, 2026 at 11:59pm EST; all submissions will also be considered for the Albion Review Art, Poetry, and/or Prose prize, which awards $100 to each category winner.

 Bending Genres

-Deadline: January 31, 2026.
 Bending Genres is committed to publishing the best fiction, poetry, creative non-fiction, and microreviews from dedicated writers.
 "We seek thrilling, fanciful, oddball, unusual, stunning fiction, poetry, and creative nonfiction pieces."
 They are open for submissions year-round, though submissions for their 47th issue close in January.
 Work from Bending Genres has been included in Best Small Fictions, Best Microfictions, Best Poetry, and has been nominated for a Pushcart Prize.
+The deadline to submit to Bending Genres is January 31, 2026.
 You can learn more about submission details here.

 Jerboa Lit Contest